dpneumo/Floyd_Warshall/README.md

     cd FloydWarshall/demo
     ruby runner.rb

-The structured data input and the cost matrix output will be shown.
+The structured data input, the cost matrix output, and the shortest path from node JJ to node HH are the output.
 This demo is taken from a portion of a solution to the [Advent of Code 2022 Day 16](https://adventofcode.com/2022) puzzle.